datastaxdevs/workshop-graphql-netflix/README.md

 > *Note that values in the picture do no reflect the database name `netflix_workshop_db`, reason is we do not reproduce every pictures each time*

-✅ In GraphQL Playground, **Populate HTTP HEADER** variable `x-cassandra-token` on the bottom of the page with your token as shown below
+✅  **Step 3b:** In GraphQL Playground, **Populate HTTP HEADER** variable `x-cassandra-token` on the bottom of the page with your token as shown below

 ![image](img/graphql-playground.png?raw=true)

-✅ In GraphQL Playground, create a table with the following mutation, making sure to replace `netflix_keyspace` if you used a different name:
+✅  **Step 3c:** In GraphQL Playground, create a table with the following mutation, making sure to replace `netflix_keyspace` if you used a different name:

 - Copy the following mutation on the left panel
 ```yaml